 Find out more about the Keychange pledge and sign up here.

 What about Transgender and non-binary performers and professionals?

-- It began as a European talent development programme for female artists and innovators led by PRS Foundation
+- It began at Reeperbahn Festival 2017 as a European talent development programme for female artists and innovators led by PRS Foundation.

-- The 50:50 pledge was proposed by Reeperbahn Festival as Keychange festival partner who wanted to show that we are serious in our commitment to gender equality in addition to offering showcasing opportunities to female talent.
+- The 50:50 pledge was proposed by the original Keychange festival partners who wanted to show they are serious in their commitment to gender equality, in addition to offering showcase opportunities for underrepresented talent.

 - In 2019 Keychange announced a new 4 year programme with new project leads Reeperbahn Festival, funded by Creative Europe.
 74 participants will be recruited each year in 2020, 2021 and 2022.

 What’s the current gender balance across live music festivals?